smlx/ccv/README.md

     # ... build and release steps here
 ```

+For a fully-functional example, see the [release workflow of this repository](https://github.com/smlx/ccv/blob/main/.github/workflows/release.yaml).

 ### Example: read-only

 You can also check the tag your PR will generate by running with `write-tag: false`.
 Note that the permissions on this job are read-only.